Universe

 To-Stuff is a small package of Typst functions for converting string values to native types.
 This is most useful when loading layout data from an external configuration source, such as a YAML file.

-Import the module into the current scope, optionally renamed using the as keyword:
+Import the package into the current scope, optionally renamed using the as keyword:

 // Bindings available as to-stuff.alignment(), to-stuff.angle(), etc.